dponce718/Reel_movement/blog/_posts/2016-03-04-principles.markdown

 ---
 title:  "PRINCIPLES OF TRAINING"
 date:   2016-03-04 12:25:09
-excerpt: "We all have been in a position where we want to get in better shape but we just have no idea where to begin.
-At Reel Movement you will not only train hard but you will also train smart..."
+excerpt: "We all have been in a position where we want to get in better shape but we just have no idea where to begin ..."
 permalink: principles
 image: https://s3.amazonaws.com/reelmovement/General.jpg
 ---